 Practical help can come from a number of different sources.
 Family and friends are often the first ones to rally round.

 Someone cooking a couple of meals for you all each week, someone else taking responsibility for your laundry or light housework and so on can all help take little bits of pressure off you as the principal carer.

 Respite care, day hospice or day care is sometimes available through local hospices or hospitals.
 The common view is hospices are places where living people go to die, whereas those working in the hospice environment often see them as places where dying people go to live, the emphasis being upon treating people as individuals and addressing their specific needs to improve their quality of life.

 The experience and expertise brought by the hospice movement is an invaluable tool for a carer for someone with MND.
 Not only can it bring comfort to the person with MND it can also provide reassurance and breathing space for a carer.

 The information above comes from the following two very useful fact sheets from MND Scotland:

 At each stage of caring, you will need to know where to find information and other kinds of help to support your role.
-Your MND NZ Field Worker can be your primary contact for information and support, however the links below may also be helpful.
+Your MND NZ Support Worker can be your primary contact for information and support, however the links below may also be helpful.